adrianmihalko/iMessage-Command-Line-API/README.md

 ##What is this project?

-You can send iMessage trough Remote Messages app from PHP.
+You will be able to iMessage trough Remote Messages app from PHP.
 I am planning to send status messages from my Domoticz server.

 ##What you need to send iMessages from Linux, Windows, Mac OS X from CLI or from your projects?